 Its top wine region is Marlborough.
 Home to over two thirds of the countries vineyards, this is the best place to enjoy Pinot Noir and New Zealand’s famous Chardonnay.
 Hawkes Bay is another established wine region, where many of the best reds are produced.
 It’s a great place to enjoy wine festivals and experience New Zealand’s arts and crafts culture.

+Mexico isn’t a country you might think of regarding the world’s best wine.
 Wine production arrived in Mexico via the Spanish, who brought vines when they arrived.
 Mexico had its own grape varieties, but the Spanish were happy to discover their own grapes thrived here.

 Wine quickly became popular, and the vineyards were thriving.
 The Spanish crown became unhappy with the competition and experienced a decrease in exports of its own wine.
 In 1699, Charles II outlawed wine making in Mexico.
 Only the Church was exempt, needing to maintain wine for holy mass.